moritz-john/kmk-config-klor/README.md

 ### Install KMK
 1) Get [a copy](https://github.com/KMKfw/kmk_firmware/archive/refs/heads/master.zip) of KMK from the master branch
 2) Unzip the file and copy the KMK folder and the boot.py file at the root of the USB drive (override the `boot.py` file used in step 2)
-3) Download the `code.py` file from this repository and also copy it onto your USB drive
+3) Download the `kb.py` & `main.py` files from this repository and also copy them onto your USB drive
 4) Reboot

 Repeat those steps for both the left and right microcontroller.